jblumert/NFS-to-ODF-Migration/README.md

 **How to avoid running pvc and image migration in the cutover**

-During verizon migration we hit one problem in which during staging phase the rsync server pods took a lot of time to copy all the PVC data, but it eventually succeded.
+During migration we hit one problem in which during staging phase the rsync server pods took a lot of time to copy all the PVC data, but it eventually succeded.
 We had shutdown the CPD instance prior the staging phase so We were completely sure there was no more PVC information that needed to be copied.
-Besides that Verizon team had copied all the images to the target repository already.
+Besides that team had copied all the images to the target repository already.
 So we could safely skip these two steps in the cutover and just go direclty to the migration of the CRs

 To do that we modified the migrationcontroller  and added the following flags in the spec section and then ran the cutover
 ```yaml